MINE SITUATION, NOVEMBER 2022

 During the bombing NATO forces used the following cluster bombs: RBL-755, CBU-87, CBU-99, AGM – 154/A and BL-755 which contained 145-247 pieces of cluster munitions type MK-1, MK-4, MK-118, BLU-97A and BLU-97A/B.

 During and immediately after the bombing, the Serbian Army and police conducted removal of unexploded cluster munitions from the surface, which contributed significantly to safety of people and substantially influenced the reduction of the number of the injured, above all, children.

 Given that cluster munitions that went through the ground were not detected and destroyed, the removal has to be done now in order to provide complete safety to people.

-In accordance with the International Mine Action Standards, so far, the area of 11.258.195 sqm has been cleared.
+In accordance with the International Mine Action Standards, so far, the area of 12,890,663 sqm has been cleared

 The funds for clearance of the above area have been procured:

-- Through ITF Enhancing Human Security from the donations of the USA, Norway, Germany, Republic of Ireland and Czech Republic;
+- • Through ITF Enhancing Human Security from the donations of the USA, Norway, Germany, Republic of Ireland, Czech Republic and Republic of Korea;

 - The Niš Tobacco factory financed clearance of the area within its factory in 2004;